harin-git/mus-war/README.md

 All analyses in the paper can be reproduced with the code posted here, in R and Python.
 Most of our computations are done using bootstrap simulations, which is often computationally costly to compute.
 Therefore, pre-computed bootstrap files are also available for downloaded by specifying `bootstrap_files = TRUE` using `download_data.R` .
 This will initiate in creating a directory called `/Boostraps` and download the bootstrap files.

 All analyses scripts begin by loading study-wide packages and high level functions through `utils.R`.
 These packages included in the script needs to be first installed to fully reproduce all analyses.
-See file `session_info.txt` for full specification used of the researcher.
+See file `session_info.txt` for full specification used by the researcher.

 All visualizations are produced using `ggplot`, with the exception of diffusion networks, which was visualized using [Gephi](https://gephi.org/).
 Some figure elements are augmented manually (e.g., adding some labels) and/or include illustrations.